 There is no rule laying down a maximum period within which an asylum claim must be registered, after the authority has first been notified of the claim.
 Appointments for the screening interview are usually fixed within one or two weeks after the telephone call, but a 2017 inspection showed that screening officers struggle to meet their targets.
 A person who claims asylum on being arrested or detained or during detention is not taken to the AIU but may be screened in detention or at a regional office or even in a police station.
 The screening interview in such a case is carried out by an immigration official, not a police officer, but information disclosed during a police interview under caution may be disclosed to the asylum authorities.

 At the screening interview, fingerprints are taken for comparison with databases including Eurodac and the route of travel is inquired into.
+As from 2021 access to Eurodac is limited to transfer requests made prior to the beginning of 2021.
 The asylum seeker is asked basic details of their claim.
-Although confidential space is now provided for interviewing at the Croydon screening unit, there is no supervised child care for this first stage of the process.
+Although confidential space is now provided for interviewing at the Croydon screening unit, there is no supervised childcare for this first stage of the process.
 The lack of child care provision at the AIU remains an obstacle to disclosure of sensitive information such as an experience of torture or rape since children may be in the same room as the parent while information on the basis of the claim is taken.

-The government published new guidance relating to this stage of the process in 2018.
-Although details of the asylum claim should not be required at this stage, the decision as to which kind of procedure the application will be routed through, including inadmissibility (on Safe Third Country grounds) and suitability for detention.
+The government published new guidance relating to this stage of the process in 2018 and this was revised in 2020.
+Although details of the asylum claim should not be required at this stage, a decision will be made as to which kind of procedure the application will be routed through, including inadmissibility (on Safe Third Country grounds) and suitability for detention.

 There is no provision for publicly funded legal assistance at the screening interview except for unaccompanied children.
 Applicants who have applied from within the UK may have had legal advice prior to screening, but those applying at a port will not have had that opportunity.
 The Screening Unit does not have direct access to appointments for legal representatives, but officers can use a public access part of the government website called ‘Find a Legal Adviser’ which enables a search for contact details of legal representatives listed by subject matter and by region.
 The officer can search in the region where the asylum seeker is going to be sent for initial accommodation (see Reception Conditions).
 There is no obligation on screening offices to help in finding legal representation.